 Vacant apartments or homes are a major fact of life in Dunnstown.
 The current real estate vacancy rate here is 21.4%.
 This is higher than the rate of vacancies in 88.5% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (17.1%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 24 residents per square mile, Dunnstown is less crowded than 93.8% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 24 people per square mile living here, this neighborhood is less crowded than 93.8% of America.
 One of the notable things about Dunnstown is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Dunnstown neighborhood has more Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.5% of this neighborhood's residents have Swiss ancestry.